 What Does This Survival Food Taste Like?

-Alright, we understood that the packaging Valley Food Storage provides great, their emergency food contains mainly healthy ingredients, excluding artificial ingredients and preservatives, and it is easy to prepare.
+Alright, we understood that the packaging Valley Food Storage provides is great, their emergency food contains mainly healthy ingredients, excluding artificial ingredients and preservatives, and it is easy to prepare.
 But none of this will matter if it does not taste well—all in all, we will have to eat these foods for days in case of emergency!

 I remind you that we prepared two dishes: the main dish—Chicken A La King and the side one—Irish Pub Style Cheddar Potatoes.
 We let it stay for several minutes and then decided to try.

 The first impression was great—our home got filled with a pleasant smell.
 We all sat around our big table—we did not even have to call our dog (remember I told you in the very beginning?)—he ran into the kitchen in a flash.

 If you are curious about what the final dish looked like, here you are: